 When it comes to seasonal holidays, Halloween has a special place in the hearts of Americans.
 From a social science perspective, consumers’ excitement to spend big money on a public festivity is a curious phenomenon.
 That’s because such behavior goes against what is commonly known among economists as the “free rider problem.”
 The theory goes that consumers will spend less on certain items when they think that their neighbors will take on the weight of the expense—why splurge with your own money when you think the rest of your community will take care of it?
 In a non-holiday application, this kind of thinking makes it hard to efficiently provide public goods by collective contributions, such as in the context of military defense services or the maintenance of public parks.

-As spooky as this election has been, it hasn’t spooked Americans from spending.
 Not so with Halloween.
 The spooky holiday turns the free rider problem into a competition between households to out-do each other in costume choice, exterior decoration, and sweets for the kids that go from door to door to demand “trick or treat!”
 Instead riding on the coat tails of your community, you want to one-up them.

 This type of social competition manifests itself on social media.
 Being top dog (… or superhero, princess, or villain) in creating the most social-media buzz with your efforts is a coveted position, and the competition to win best costume is both fierce and fun.